-Our school/academy believes that all pupils are entitled to learn in a safe and supportive environment; this means being free from all forms of bullying behaviour.
-Hope Sentamu Learning Trust (HSLT) is committed to a safe, welcoming and inclusive learning environment, in which all our pupils are happy, can flourish and will thrive, to live life in all its fullness (John 10:10).
-Every child is revered and respected as a member of our community.
+Our school/academy believes that all pupils are entitled to learn in a safe and supportive and inclusive environment; this means being free from all forms of bullying behaviour.
+Hope Sentamu Learning Trust (HSLT) is committed to enabling all our pupils to flourish and thrive, to live life in all its fullness.

 Bullying of any kind can have devastating effects on the personal mental health and wellbeing, identity formation and self-esteem of any child or young person.
 This can have an impact on socialisation and academic achievements.
-We educate all out community about the dangers of bullying and how to treat one another with respect and to 'love your neighbour as yourself'.
-Any form of bullying it totally unacceptable in the school/academy.
+We educate all our community about the dangers of bullying and how to treat one another with respect and to 'love your neighbour as yourself'.
+Any form of bullying is totally unacceptable in the school/academy.
 We treat bullying as a serious offence and deal with any bullying complaints firmly, fairly and promptly.